This manure/cover crop newsletter provides some data/photos from area producers.

 4) Spread composted beef manure on growing cover crop – requires even/thin spread so that the cover crop doesn’t get smothered.

 The slurry seeding process was developed at Michigan State University.
 The biggest benefit to this method is that it allows the producer to limit the number of field passes because the manure application and cover crop seeding are done in a single pass.
 This results in time and fuel savings.
 It also builds soil quality by reducing tillage intensity and adding organic matter.
 Slurry seeding works well after corn silage, seed corn, or early maturity soybeans.
+It works best on fairly level ground as the seed may not be spread evenly when going up or down hills.
+If the manure is continuously agitated, this may not be an issue.

 The Value of Manure – Iowa State University Extension